A speck on the ocean

 Schuster said, “The advantage of the COVE site is that the surface is surrounded by water.
 In contrast, island sites can have their own local weather.
 The island will heat up, so clouds will form over the island, and the instruments on the island will look up and see a cloudy day.
 The satellite will look down at the island and see a tiny speck with a few clouds, and call it a clear day, so it’s a mismatch.”

 Overhead, CERES atmospheric instruments fly in pairs on the NASA Terra and Aqua satellites, with each instrument collecting data on radiation, aerosols, and other atmospheric properties.
 On the same satellites, imaging instruments such as the Moderate Resolution Imaging Spectroradiometer (MODIS) provide cloud properties by sensing their unique wavelengths.
 Computer models then gather all these data into a complete profile of the atmosphere’s radiative properties and cloud cover for the entire globe.
-The CERES data are available to researchers via the NASA Atmospheric Science Data Center (ASDC).
+The CERES data are available to researchers via NASA's Atmospheric Science Data Center (ASDC).

 Schuster said, “We’ve got satellites that measure the energy budget at the top of the atmosphere, and then ways to infer the energy budget at the surface, so we can capture the radiative properties of entire columns of the atmosphere as the satellites pass over the Earth.
 The COVE data indicate that we’re doing a better job of computing what is at the surface than at other locations.”